reactjs/rfcs/text/0000-connect-container-component.md

 # Summary

-Add a special props named innerHooks to React.Component and extend createElement.
+Add a special props named connectContainer to React.Component and extend createElement.

 # Basic example